 - SAT and ACT Prep

 Hawai‘i is an amalgamation of many cultures, and through this class, students get a glimpse into different parts of the world.
 Students will embark on a cultural journey that includes the exploration of music, language, art, and food.
 Each week students will explore a new theme and culture.
-Students will experience the culture and cuisine of Japan, India, Latin America, and Hawai‘i.
+Students will experience the culture and cuisine of Japan, Italy, Mexico, and Hawai‘i.

 In this course, students will build electronic circuits, control these circuits through code and then use the circuits as integral parts of a mobile robot.
 Teacher led introductory sessions will progress to small group, project-based efforts which will test the students' understanding and perseverance.
 Students will learn to think like a computer scientist, with a strong emphasis on problem solving.
 Additionally, collaborative skills will be developed to enhance team efforts needed to successfully compete with other groups.